Ryan Blaney races to first NASCAR Cup Series victory of the year at Nashville

 “I'm ready to go celebrate,” Blaney said.

 The 2023 Cup champ had been racing well with five top-five finishes over the first half of this season.
-He finally got to victory lane in the No. 12 Ford Mustang for Team Penske for his 14th career victory and first since Martinsville in November.
+He finally got to victory lane for his 14th career victory and first since Martinsville in November after leading a race-high 139 laps.

 “I never gave up hope that’s for sure," Blaney said.
 "We’ve had great speed all year.
 It just hasn’t really been the best year for us as far as good fortune.
 But (No.) 12 boys are awesome.
 They stick with it no matter how it goes.”